dfurtado/generator-djangospa/README.md

 Enter the **project name**, **project description** and the **name of a first django app**.

-The generator will download all the project dependencies and run grunt to copy files over to proper locations.
+The generator will download all the project dependencies and run gulp to copy files over to proper locations.

 ## Project folder structure